Memorial student suspended; PAISD investigating social media video with BB gun - Port Arthur News

 Administrators are not releasing the age or grade level of the suspect student.

-Memorial high School serves students in 10th, 11th and 12th grades.
+Memorial High School serves students in 10th, 11th and 12th grades.

 “Weapons, real or implied, are not allowed on any premise in PAISD,” Cathey said.